History of Harry's Business Machines, Inc.

 HBM continued to evolve into a technology company, while maintaining the tradition of assistance, service, & dedication to their clientele, navigating through new technologies, including ethernet networking, the internet, network operating systems, etc – as well as diverse printing technologies from color laser printers, inkjet printers, and plastic and metal card embossers to full color plastic card printers (for identification and vanity (casino gaming patron) applications.

 We always view technology as a tool – a means to an objective for our clients, rather than being drug along with fads that are sold (naturally) by companies highlighting only the potential feature and promised benefits.
 We prefer to take a more realistic approach in advising our clients – recognizing potential pitfalls in systems.
-It’s is said that “Anything’s easy for the guy that doesn’t have to actually do it”.
+It’s said “Anything’s easy for the guy that doesn’t have to actually do it”.
 We choose to take a different – and we believe a better and more honest approach – by having the same individuals that represent a product or ‘solution’ actually be the one that makes it work.
 Representations tend to be far more realistic that way.

 We specialize in being uncommonly available and responsive to our clients – and doggedly persistent with vendors to solve technical issues, whether with hardware, software, configuration or operation.